ngottlieb87/pingPong/README.md

 * _When display is cleared the header "Results" wont load again._

+* _Numbers larger than 7000 might crash your browser._

 ## Specs

 * _Numbers divisible by "3" will display the word Ping and the list will continue till another number that is divisible by "3","5", or "3 and 5" are met._